 and ORDER BY

-, you also need to convert the JSON
+, you must also convert the JSON

 data type.
 The following example converts the city